U.S. Bank and VolunteerMatch are partnering to help you make a difference in your community.

 - Home alone: Help senior citizens who you know in your neighborhood with projects around the house, from shoveling snow to putting up holiday lights.

-- Protecting our home: Send a care packages to military personnel overseas.
+- Protecting our home: Send care packages to military personnel overseas.
 The United Service Organizations (USO), for example, takes donations that go toward providing technology resources that help troops connect with their families back home.

 - House hunters: If you are financially savvy and have a passion for teaching, volunteer with organizations that provide financial coaching and workshops to help community members budget and build credit en route to purchasing their first home.